 Suspension and Components

-Of course, some models have disadvantages because the price had to be kept down – you are only getting as much as you pay for.
-However, online reviews of riders who bought these bikes are pretty positive in general, so you should be content as well if you buy it.
+It’s an excellent buy and you get a lot of bike for your money.
+Online reviews of riders who bought these bikes are pretty positive in general, so you should be content as well if you buy it.

 Best for Downhills

-We have arrived at Ghost’s FR AMR Enduro series, which many riders find to be the most exciting mountain bikes.
-In total, there are three models in this series – named 4.7, 6.7, and 8.7.
+We have arrived at Ghost’s Riot Enduro series, which many riders find to be the most exciting mountain bikes.
+In total, there are three models in this series – named Riot EN Essential, Riot EN Full Party, and Riot EN Universal.

-All three models are built around lightweight and affordable aluminum frames, so the cheapest FR AMR model is the 4.7 AL – around $2,500.
-If you want to go higher and get more out of your bike, you can get the 8.7 AL for around $4,000.
+All three models are built around lightweight and affordable aluminum frames, so the cheapest Riot model is the Essential – around $2,500.
+If you want to go higher and get more out of your bike, you can get the Universal for around $4,000.
 Let’s see what it is you get for your money.

 Is the Suspension Good?